 Behind the Scenes: What Happens at La Fête the Week Before Your Wedding

-Most couples see their wedding venue a few times before the big day — once during a tour, once or twice during on-site consultations, and finally when they walk in as the wedding couple.
+Most couples see their wedding venue a few times before the big day — once during a tour, once or twice during on-site consultations, maybe once when the mother of the bride is in town and wants a sneak peak, and finally when they walk in as the wedding couple, ready to party.

 What happens in between is a story we rarely get to tell.
-Here's a look inside the week leading up to a wedding at La Fête.
+So for all of you that are interested in the BTS details, here's a look inside the week leading up to a wedding at La Fête.

 The Reset Begins

-Every wedding week at La Fête starts the same way — with a complete reset of the space.
-After the previous weekend's events wraps up Saturday night, our team does a thorough walkthrough to assess what needs attention before the next event.
+Every wedding at La Fête starts the same way — with a complete reset of the space.
+After the previous weekend's event wraps up, our team does a thorough walkthrough to assess what needs attention before the next celebration.

 This is when the deep clean happens.
-Not just a sweep-and-mop, but the kind of cleaning that gets into every corner: baseboards wiped down, all spaces dusted, windows cleaned, restrooms restocked and sanitized, and the ballroom floors cleaned with our fancy Mopit floor cleaner.
-If the 4,000-square-foot ballroom has taken any wear — a scuff on the floor, a smudge on a mirror, anything — it gets the hands/knees treatment before we move onto the next steps
+Not just a sweep-and-mop, but the kind of cleaning that gets into every corner: baseboards wiped down, all spaces dusted, windows cleaned, restrooms restocked and sanitized.
+Wade is a little obsessive about the Mopit floor cleaner that then comes out — and honestly, he enjoys running it across a freshly emptied ballroom to a dance-inspired playlist as if it was one of the better parts of the job.
+If the 4,000-square-foot space has taken any wear — a scuff on the floor, a smudge on a mirror, anything — it gets the hands-and-knees treatment before we move on.

-This matters because couples don't see the venue in a vacuum.
-They see it in comparison to every other venue they toured.
-We want La Fête to feel fresh and immaculate every single time.
+This matters because couples don't see the venue in a vacuum, and we want La Fête to feel fresh and immaculate every single time.

 Once the space is clean, the real preparation work begins.
 We pull out the floor plan that the couple finalized during the planning process and start mapping out the room.

 Table placement is more deliberate than most people realize.
 We're thinking about traffic flow for guests moving from one event to the next, sightlines from the head table, spacing for the dance floor, and how the lighting will fall across the room at different points in the evening.
 A few inches here or there can make a real difference in how the room feels when it's full.
-We’ve developed several transitionless layouts for maximum party time and minimum shuffling - but often our brides have a few special requests that we identify in one of our consultation meetings held in the weeks running up to their event.
+We've developed several transitionless layouts for maximum party time and minimum shuffling — but our couples often have special requests we've already documented during consultations.

-During these mid-week days, we're also coordinating with the couple's other vendors — confirming arrival windows for the DJ, ensuring the caterer's setup aligns with our space, and verifying any special requests made during the planning process.
+During these midweek days, we're also coordinating with your other vendors — confirming arrival windows for the DJ, ensuring the caterer's setup aligns with our space, and verifying every special request made during the planning process.

 A wedding day runs on timing, and we'd rather solve scheduling conflicts on Wednesday than on Saturday morning.

-Our All Day Setup & Takedown service, available in combination with our Decor Package, handles everything for you — you walk in essentially ready to celebrate.
+Prefer to hand it off entirely?
+Our All Day Setup & Takedown service, combined with the Décor Package, means you walk in ready to celebrate.
+No coordinating, no hauling, no setup stress.

 The Final Touches